-libosmocore provides file close-and-reopen support by SIGHUP, as used by popular log file rotating solutions such as https://github.com/logrotate/logrotate/logrotate found in most GNU/Linux distributions.
+libosmocore provides file close-and-reopen support by SIGHUP, as used by popular log file rotating solutions such as <a href="https://github.com/logrotate/l syslog is a standard for computer data logging maintained by the IETF.
+Unix-like operating systems like GNU/Linux provide several syslog compatible log daemons that receive log messages generated by application programs.